demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-search-create
 ***
-Create a new asynchronous Ariel search.
-Returns search ID.
-Search status and results can be polled by sending search ID to 'qradar-search-status-get' and 'qradar-search-results-get' commands.
+Creates a new asynchronous Ariel search.
+Returns the search ID.
+Search status and results can be polled by sending the search ID to the 'qradar-search-status-get' and 'qradar-search-results-get' commands.
 Accepts SELECT query expressions only.

 #### Base Command